-The Institute of Public Health of the Republic of Macedonia has the honor to inform you that the Department of Physiology and Monitoring of Nutrition has purchased the most sophisticated device for individual assessment and analysis of body composition.
+The Institute of Public Health of the Republic of North Macedonia has the honor to inform you that the Department of Physiology and Monitoring of Nutrition has purchased the most sophisticated device for individual assessment and analysis of body composition.
 Within the constant efforts to improve and modernize the methods for assessing health risks associated with conditions such as weight gain, obesity or lack of nutrition, to which IPH continuously seeks the introduction of this methodology will be an additional impetus in accessing this current issue.
 The constant technological progress in which we live, requires the necessary adjustments in the science-based evidence.
 As an institution of tertiary level in preventive medicine, IPH, through its Department of Physiology and monitoring of nutrition, follows this trend and seeks the maximum extent possible to get closer to the latest achievements in the field of nutrition and assessment of health risks associated with it.

 Body composition analyzer monitors the following parameters of body composition: